'Time against us' on Brexit devo deal

 - What is the Welsh EU Continuity Bill?

-Speaking ahead of Wednesday's meetings in Downing Street, Mr Jones said talks were "at a crucial stage".
+Mr Jones had said before the meeting that talks were "at a crucial stage".

-"The UK government is moving in the right direction, but its latest offer, which has not been agreed with the devolved administrations, is insufficient, and we could not recommend the assembly to give its legislative consent to the Withdrawal Bill on the basis of the amendment they have proposed," he said.

 "We want to resolve this and are committed to continuing to try to seek agreement before the bill finishes its passage through parliament, but time is against us.